ngandugilbert/ngandugilbert/README.md

+# Hola👋
-Hi there, I'm @[ngandugilbert](https://github.com/ngandugilbert/ngandugilbert)!
-As an AI enthusiast and web developer, I'm always looking for opportunities to expand my skills and knowledge in these areas.
-Currently, I'm honing my skills in application development and exploring new ways to integrate AI into my projects.
+- I am [ngandugilbert](https://github.com/ngandugilbert/ngandugilbert), an AI enthusiast and web developer, always looking for opportunities to expand my skills and knowledge in these areas.
+- Wish to say hello? [email](mailto:ngandugilbert18@gmail.com)

 <!---